daiphuongngo/SQL-Solutions-HackerRank/README.md

 ```
 SELECT Start_Date, MIN(End_Date)
 FROM

-/* Choose start dates that are not end dates of other projects (if a start date is an end date,
-it is part of the samee project) */
+/* Choose start dates that are not end dates of other projects (if a start date is an end date, it is part of the same project) */
     (SELECT Start_Date FROM Projects WHERE Start_Date NOT IN (SELECT End_Date FROM Projects)) a,
 /* Choose end dates that are not end dates of other projects */
-    (SELECT end_date FROM PROJECTS WHERE end_date NOT IN (SELECT start_date FROM PROJECTS)) b,
+    (SELECT end_date FROM PROJECTS WHERE end_date NOT IN (SELECT start_date FROM PROJECTS)) b

 /* At this point, we should have a list of start dates and end dates that don't necessarily correspond with each other */
-/* This makes sure we only choose end dates that fall after the start date, and choosing the MIN means for the particular start_date,
-we get the closest end date that does not coincide with the start of another task */
+/* This makes sure we only choose end dates that fall after the start date, and choosing the MIN means for the particular start_date, we get the closest end date that does not coincide with the start of another task */
-WHERE start_date < end_date
+where start_date < end_date
 GROUP BY start_date
-ORDER BY datediff(start_date, MIN(end_date)) DESC, start_date;
+ORDER BY datediff(start_date, MIN(end_date)) DESC, start_date

-/* Using min means that we want to get the closest day where the start_day < end_day,
-which means that the closest end day is the right end day where the one same project is finished. */
 ```

 Method 2